 Strength Exercises: Minimize the effects of cancer treatment on your muscles

-Disclaimer: You should discuss your health risks with your physician before starting any exercise program.
+Disclaimer: You should discuss your health risks with your provider before starting any exercise program.

 During cancer treatments (and after), it is important to keep your muscles as strong as possible.
 Weakness can occur due to changes in activity and diet.
 Some medications used in cancer treatments can also contribute to weakness.

-It is best to start these as soon as your cancer treatment begins.
+It is best to start these as soon as your cancer treatment begins, or before.
 Strength training exercises should be done 2-3 times per week, with a rest day in between.
-If you begin to feel weak, you may want to increase the number of days per week that you strength train.

 There will be days when you should not do strength-training exercises.